HoundStir1007/g9-cd-archiver/g9_setup_checklist.md

 - Refer to official documentation for each software component.
 - Take notes of all configurations, passwords, and important settings!
 - Backup regularly, especially before major changes.
+- Windows 11 Pro is used primarily for document management (Paperless-ngx) and backups.
+- Ubuntu is used for most other services (Pi-hole, wiki, development, etc.).
+- Both operating systems have Tailscale installed for seamless remote access.